-- 1.1 This Code of Practice applies to all Registered Students, students on Leave of Absence, students with Thesis Awaited Status and External Resit students undertaking Undergraduate and Postgraduate Taught programmes and taught modules on Doctoral Research programmes (collectively referred to in this Code of Practice as "students"). - 1.2 This Code of Practice does not apply to Extenuating Circumstances (ECs) affecting a postgraduate research viva which should be raised directly with the student's supervisor in advance of the viva. - 1.3 With the exception of extensions, students on joint or multidisciplinary degree programmes should follow the ECs guidance of their Home School (i.e. the leading Principal Academic Unit (PAU) for the programme). - 1.4 Extensions will normally be dealt with by the module owning PAU, in consultation with the Home School.
+- 1.1 This Code of Practice applies to all Registered Students, students on Leave of Absence, students with Thesis Awaited Status and External Resit students undertaking Undergraduate and Postgraduate Taught programmes and taught modules on Doctoral Research programmes (collectively referred to in this Code of Practice as "students").
+This Code of Practice also applies to Apprentices at the University of Birmingham. - 1.2 This Code of Practice does not apply to Extenuating Circumstances (ECs) affecting a postgraduate research viva which should be raised directly with the student's supervisor in advance of the viva. - 1.3 With the exception of extensions, students on joint or multidisciplinary degree programmes should follow the ECs guidance of their Home School (i.e. the leading Principal Academic Unit (PAU) for the programme). - 1.4 Extensions will normally be dealt with by the module owning PAU, in consultation with the Home School.
 For details on extensions, please refer to the Code of Practice on Assessment of Taught Programmes and Modules. - 1.5 For deferral of examinations, please refer to the Code of Practice on Assessment of Taught Programmes and Modules. - 1.6 Where a decision on a case may affect another PAU, in the case of either an extension or any other ECs matter, the Home School must communicate the decision to any other PAU that may be affected by the decision as soon as possible. - 1.7 It is the responsibility of the student to report ECs at the earliest possible opportunity. - 1.8 Each PAU will produce written guidance to supplement this Code of Practice.
 Such guidance must include details of points of contact, deadlines applicable to ECs and information on how and where the 'Notification of Extenuating Circumstances' form can be obtained.
 PAUs must ensure that the guidance includes relevant information and contact details for both undergraduate and postgraduate students.
 Schools must ensure that this Code of Practice and its guidance are widely publicised to students. - 1.9 International Students are recommended to speak to an Advisor in the International Student Team (IST) about any impact extenuating circumstances might have in relation to their visas. - 1.10 This process cannot be used to change the outcome of a plagiarism investigation or the decision of a College Misconduct and Fitness to Practice Committee.
-A student would be expected to raise any such extenuating circumstances and use the options available throughout the relevant investigation and / or Committee.
+A student would be expected to raise any such extenuating circumstances and use the options available throughout the relevant investigation and / or Committee. - 1.11 Students undertaking a period of study abroad should familiarise themselves with the extenuating circumstances procedures of their host institutions and follow them.
+They should also ensure that all extenuating circumstances are copied to their University of Birmingham PAU, with details of how their host institution has dealt with the extenuating circumstances, for consideration as appropriate.